 A block of eight pages can be erased at one time.
 This command is useful when large amounts of data has to be written into the device.
 This will avoid using multiple Page Erase Commands.
-To perform a block erase for the DataFlash standard page size (264-bytes), an opcode of 50H must be loaded into the device, followed by three address bytes comprised of three don't care bits, nine page address bits (PA11 -PA3) and 12 don't care bits.
-The nine page address bits are used to specify which block of eight pages is to be erased.
-To perform a block erase for the binary page size (256-bytes), the opcode 50H must be loaded into the device, followed by three address bits (A19 - A11) and 11 don't care bits.
-The nine page address bits are used to specify which block of eight pages bits are used to specify which block of eight care bits, nine page address bits (A19 - A11) and 11 don't care bits.
-The nine page address bits are used to specify which block of eight pages is to be erased.
-When a low-to-high transition occurs on the \overline{CS} pin, the part will erase the selected block of eight pages.
-The erase operation is internally self-timed and should take place in a maximum time of t{BF}.
+To perform a block erase for the DataFlash standard page size (264-bytes), an opcode of 50H must be loaded into the device, followed by three address bytes comprised of four don't care bits, eight page address bits (PA10 - PA3) and 12 don't care bits.
+The eight page address bits are used to specify which block of eight pages is to be erased.
+To perform a block erase for the binary page size (256-bytes), the opcode 50H must be loaded into the device, followed by three address bits (A18 - A11) and 11 don't care bits.
+The nine page address bits are used to specify which block of eight pages is to specify which block of eight care bits, eight page address bits (A18 - A11) and 11 don't care bits.
+The nine page address bits are used to specify which block of eight care bits are used to specify block of eight pages is to be erased.
+When a low-to-high transition occurs on the $\overline{CS}$ pin, the part will erase the selected block of eight pages.
+The erase operation is internally self-timed and should take place in a maximum time of tBE.
 During this time, the status register will indicate that the part is busy.